 In other words, the dialectical opposition was a stepping stone to one of the two alternatives: (1) a unification through a new idea, (2) replacement of opposite ideas with uniformity.
 They failed to see how contradictions are unproblematic if a system is designed to balance them.
 They could see opposites, but not how they can be made interdependent.
 The problem is not in the oppositions themselves, but in a system’s inability to balance them.
 Hegel, Marx, and Engels failed to see how this balance between the opposites is the true goal of a dialectical understanding.
 Instead, they concluded that any contradiction is unsatisfactory until the opposites are either replaced by a “unity” or destroyed to create a “uniformity”.
 The system seemed to be very threatening: either you agree on one idea, or we will destroy the differences.

 The Rise of Communism

-The world is driven by opposite forces: (a) one that hungers for the dissolution of diversity and differences in order to produce a more uniform society; we call this left-wing or liberalism, and (b) one that hungers for greater disparity between opposites, resulting in war; even in peace time, it favors violent actions, physical sports, and traditional gender roles; we call this the right-wing or conservative view.
+The world is driven by opposite forces: (a) one that hungers for the dissolution of diversity and differences in order to produce a more uniform society; we call this left-wing or liberalism, and (b) one that hungers for the greater disparity between opposites, resulting in war; even in peacetime, it favors violent actions, physical sports, and traditional gender roles; we call this the right-wing or conservative view.
 The fact is that society can never become happy either by dissolving the differences or increasing the disparities.
-Peaceful society can only be created through a proper moderation of these extremes.
+A peaceful society can only be created through a proper moderation of these extremes.